Coucou: Play

 Players view their cards; then the eldest hand (the player to the right of the dealer) starts play.

-Play begins with Beginning with eldest, each player may decide to keep the card dealt if its value is reckoned to be high enough.
+Beginning with eldest, each player may decide to keep the card dealt if its value is reckoned to be high enough.
 In this case, the player announces: "I'm keeping", and play passes to the right.
 If, on the other hand, the value is considered too low, the card may be exchanged with the neighbour's to the right, announcing: "I'm exchanging".
 The neighbour cannot refuse the exchange, unless they are holding a King, in which case they announce (without revealing the card) "Cuckoo!" to the first player, and no exchange takes place.
 If the neighbour does not say "Cuckoo", the two players must exchange cards.

 Each player, in turn, exchanges to the right.
 The last player, to the left of the dealer, does not exchange a card with the dealer, but instead with the card on top of the talon.
 If this card turns out to be a King, no exchange is allowed.

 The dealer is obliged to keep the card selected at the outset, having taken advantage of the privilege of choosing from the initial three cards at the time of the deal.

 The exchanges being thus finished, players reveal their cards and the player (or players) with the lowest card rank are the losers of the round.
 Each loser deposits a chip into a basket.
 When a player has no chips remaining, they must withdraw from the game and are eliminated.
 The number of players taking part in the game thus decreases as the game progressed, except in the case where all players have the same card rank.